 We continue to work globally to promote the EC2000 perspective with other accreditation boards and in other degree program areas.
 We also promote global education and career mobility through Mutual Recognition Agreements, such as the Washington Accord, the Seoul Accord, the Sydney Accord and the Dublin Accord.

-Currently, we accredit approximately 3,700 programs at over 750 colleges and universities in 30 countries.
+Currently, we accredit 4,564 programs at 895 colleges and universities in 40 countries.
 Each year, over 2,200 volunteers from 35 member societies contribute to ABET’s goal of assuring confidence in applied and natural science, computing, engineering and engineering technology education, serving as program evaluators, committee and council members, commissioners and members of our Board of Directors.